Estuary

 Cons

-• Multiple data integration tools: while Data Stage has been the main data integration tool for IBM, IBM recently acquired StreamSets.
-The question is what will happen with both going forward.
+• Multiple data integration tools: While Data Stage is IBM's main data integration tool, IBM recently acquired StreamSets.
+The question is, what will happen with both going forward?

 • High Cost and Complex Pricing: IBM InfoSphere DataStage comes with a high cost, with pricing that is typically customized based on the organization’s scale and requirements.
 This can be prohibitive for smaller businesses or those with limited budgets.